killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 categories:
 - tech
 ---
-I'm gonna buy a 15″ MacBook with 4 Thunderbolt 3 Ports because (a) I need new laptop, (b) I want to continue to use macOS (without hassle), and (c) I really like the premise of USB-C  with alternate modes and Thunderbolt 3 with 40Gb/s.
-Sadly, that means that I'll need adaptors to connect all the hardware I currently own.
+I'm gonna buy a 15″ MacBook with 4 Thunderbolt 3 Ports because (a) I need new laptop,
+(b) I want to continue to use macOS (without hassle), and (c) I really like the premise of USB-C with alternate modes and Thunderbolt 3 with 40Gb/s.
+Sadly, that means that I'll need adapters to connect all the hardware I currently own.

-How hard can it be to find some adaptor-y dock-y things that I can actually afford?
-Let's find out.
+How hard can it be to find some adapter-y dock-y things that I can actually afford?
+Let's find out!

 ## Contents
 {:.no_toc}